Find A Loving Friend Today

 Adopting a dog is a great way to enhance your life and the life of the dog you rescue!

-Check our available dogs page to see what dogs we have available for adoption.
+Check our available dogs and available cats to see what dogs we have available for adoption.
 This information is updated nightly.
 Each dog’s bio information will be listed, which include whether the dog is available at the shelter or in foster care.
 You may meet the dogs at the shelter 10-5, Tues-Sat (1102 W Hatcher in Phoenix), or contact the foster family to meet a dog in foster care.

 - Do you have any other dogs and how will they react to a new dog?